Staff Portal Student Portal Apply Now

 • Maths A or Maths B.

-• At least two of the three science subjects: Biology, Chemistry, Physics.
+• At least two of Biology, Chemistry, and Physics.

 • One additional subject.